What Does it Take to Be a Cargo or Freight Agent?

 Job Description & Duties Expedite and route movement of incoming and outgoing cargo and freight shipments in airline, train, and trucking terminals, and shipping docks.
 Take orders from customers and arrange pickup of freight and cargo for delivery to loading platform.
 Prepare and examine bills of lading to determine shipping charges and tariffs.

-A Day in the Life of a Cargo or Freight Agent
+Cargo or Freight Agent Responsibilities

 - Direct delivery trucks to shipping doors or designated marshaling areas and help load and unload goods safely.

-Cargo or Freight Agent Needed Skills
+Skills Needed to be a Cargo or Freight Agent

 Speaking: Talking to others to convey information effectively.